-There are a number of misconceptions out there concerning the eligibility of expenses incurred in the development of internal use software for the R&D tax credit.
-These include a belief that internal use software development doesn’t qualify for the credit and a belief that only companies in industries typically associated with the term “research and development” (i.e. pharmaceutical companies or manufacturers developing new products) can claim the credit.
+There are many misconceptions concerning the eligibility of expenses incurred in the development of internal-use software for the R&D tax credit.
+These include a belief that internal-use software development doesn’t qualify for the credit and that only companies in industries typically associated with the term “research and development” (i.e., pharmaceutical companies or manufacturers developing new products) can claim the credit.
 This could not be further from the truth.

-In order to claim the R&D tax credit for internal use software development expenses, the activity giving rise to those expenses must satisfy the general four-part test for credit eligibility.
+To claim the R&D tax credit for internal-use software development expenses, the activity giving rise to those expenses must satisfy the general four-part test for credit eligibility.
 This means that the development activities must:

 1) Be undertaken for a permitted purpose, meaning that you are attempting to develop a new or improved function, performance, reliability, or quality for a product, process, formula, invention, software, or technique to be sold, leased, or licensed, or used in your trade or business.